 - The President of the Republic of Serbia A. Vučić visited Austria on 2 February 2018.

-In the first eleven months of 2020, the value of exports from Serbia to Austria amounted to 437.3 million euros, and the value of imports to 535.8 million.
+In 2020, the total volume of foreign trade amounted to 1,065 billion euros, of which domestic exports were 477,8 million euros, and imports 587,9 million euros.
 In 2019, Austria was Serbia's 13th foreign trade partner in the exchange of goods according to the criterion of Serbian exports and 10th according to the criterion of Serbian imports (trade with Austria accounts for 3% of Serbia's total trade with the world, 3.2% of total exports and 2.8% of total imports).

 Economic cooperation between the Republic of Serbia and the Republic of Austria is good.
 Austria is one of the largest investors in Serbia.
 According to the data of the Serbian Business Registers Agency, on the territory of the Republic of Serbia there are about 900 active business entities whose majority owners are citizens of Austria, i.e., legal entities registered in Austria, which, together with investments, led to the employment of over 20 thousand workers.
 A dozen of the most important Austrian banks, insurance companies and telecommunications companies currently operate in Serbia.
 The company Telekom Austria, whose investment in mobile telephony (VIP Mobil) is the largest greenfield investment from Austria, the oil company OMV, as well as other large companies such as Swarovski, Henkel, Rauch, Knauf, Strabag.
 In recent years, the investments of Gerlinger and Zumtobel have also been significant.

 Consolidation of the contractual situation between the two countries was carried out in 1997.
 A total of 58 agreements are in force, some of which are: